-As a higher education provider with Tier-4 sponsor status we are required by law to report poor attendance by Tier-4 visa students to the Home Office (currently UK Visas and Immigration (UKVI)).
-Tier-4 students are expected to comply with minimum attendance rates as a condition of their study in the UK, and failure to do so could result in their visa being withdrawn, with the consequential obligation to leave the country.
+As a higher education provider with sponsor status we are required by law to report poor attendance by Tier-4 or Student Route visa students to the Home Office (currently UK Visas and Immigration (UKVI)).
+Tier-4 and Student Route VISA students are expected to comply with minimum attendance rates as a condition of their study in the UK, and failure to do so could result in their visa being withdrawn, with the consequential obligation to leave the country.

-Current UK student migration rules state that Tier-4 students must be reported to the Home Office if they miss ten 'key contact points'.
-A 'key contact point' as defined by CFSL is one half-day session.
-So, for example, if a Tier-4 student is absent for five consecutive full days when they are expected to be in class, we are obliged to make a note of this on their visa profile.
-The same attendance monitoring and disciplinary process as outlined above is applied to Tier-4 students, with the addition of considerations surrounding the 'ten key contact points' rule.
+Current UK student migration rules state that Tier-4 and Student Route VISA students must be reported to the Home Office if they miss ten 'key contact points'.
+A 'key contact point' as defined by CFS is one half-day session.
+So, for example, if a Tier-4 or Student Route VISA student is absent for five consecutive full days when they are expected to be in class, we are obliged to make a note of this on their visa profile.
+The same attendance monitoring and disciplinary process as outlined above is applied to Tier-4 and Student Route VISA students, with the addition of considerations surrounding the 'ten key contact points' rule.